Tomáš Zlatohlávek: Pardubice

 On 27 June 2023, it was announced that Zlatohlávek would be joining Czech First League side FK Pardubice after being unable to find game time at Sigma Olomouc.
 He made his debut for the club in a 1–0 loss against Bohemians 1905.

 Baník Ostrava

-On 12 January 2025, it was announced that Zlatohlávek would be joining FC Baník Ostrava for a fee of 10 million CZK, signing a long term contract.
-He scored his first goal for Baník in a 5:2 win over his former club FK Pardubice.
+On 12 January 2025, it was announced that Zlatohlávek would be joining FC Baník Ostrava for a fee of 10 million CZK, signing a long-term contract.
+He scored his first goal for Baník in a 5–2 win over his former club FK Pardubice.
 He made his European debut for Baník in a 2–2 draw against Legia Warsaw in the 2025–26 UEFA Europa League qualifying, coming on as a substitute in the 82nd minute for Matěj Šín.

+Teplice

+On 5 January 2026, Zlatohlávek signed a contract with FK Teplice.